EdgeKiller/BotLibNet/README.md

 **Can I help/contact you ?**

-- Sure, contact me to this mail adress : edgekillerfr@live.fr
+- Sure, contact me to this mail adress : contact@clashofbots.edgekiller.fr

 Next Things To Do :
 ===================

-- ...
-- ...
-- ...
+- Nothing